Osteochondritis dissecans (OCD) of the shoulder in dogs: causes, symptoms and treatment options

 Overweight

-Overweight dogs carry extra load on their joints.
-This excessive stress increases pressure on the delicate cartilage and can cause micro-damage.
+Overweight dogs carry additional weight on their joints.
+This excessive strain increases the pressure on the sensitive cartilage and can cause micro-damage.
 Overweight puppies and young dogs therefore have a significantly higher risk of developing OCD.

 Microtrauma